Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Electro-aether-energy in clusters

 In the description of section \ref{linEineq} the nonlinear $\cFG $ terms were left out, which led to the $\rho_\lam$ in eq. (\ref{roLa=}) as solution for hydrostatic equilibrium. $\cFG $ indeed acts as a small correction; compared to $\cFE $, it is of relative size $ 10^{-6}- 10^{-5}$.
 Integrating it from $r$ to $\infty$ yields a correction to $\rho_\lam$, which exhibits the malleability of the ZPE, doing just the right thing in the situation at hand.

-The respect for hydrostatic equilibrium in EZPE implies that no big effects of turbulence or other spurious gas dynamics are to be sought for.
-Rather, it underlines that its violation in $\Lam$CDM is a real deficit, and, arguably, the most evident one.
+The respect for hydrostatic equilibrium in \EAE implies that no big effects of turbulence or other (gas) dynamics are to be sought for.
+Rather, it underlines that its violation in $\Lam$CDM is a real deficit.

 While $\rho_\lam+\rho_E-p_\vth$ can be identified with the empirical $\rho_\dm$ profile, data for $\rho_E$ are needed to test the hydrostatic equilibrium condition.
 Unlike the ZPE density, that can only be inferred gravitationally, the electric field acts on charges, and can in principle be determined.
 Eq. (\refl{roLa=}) yields the prediction $E(r)$ $=[-r\rho{}'_\tot(r)/2\eps_0 ]^{1/2}$; it is plotted in fig. \ref{figstaticE} for A1689 and A1835.
 The central regions involve $\sim1.5$ and $\sim0.5$ kV/m, respectively.